Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Test/ExceptionTester.md

 ### CallMethodAndExpectException<TException>(Action action, Func<TException, bool> exceptionValidator)

-Calls the method and checks for the exception.

-    If no exception is thrown by the method, this method will throw an exception.
+Calls the method and checks for the exception.If no exception is thrown by the method, this method will throw an exception.
 If the wrong exception is thrown by the delegate, this method will thrown an exception as well.

 #### Type Parameters